Imagine the smell and taste of food cooked on grills.

 The first time we even considered the idea of cooking food on a grill on the road was when we cross paths with another husband and wife professional driving team during the time we drove for Swift.

-a Hibachi lashed on the catwalk of their tractor.
-It was a
+The couple said that they had a Hibachi lashed on the catwalk of their tractor.

-revolutionary idea to us.
+It was a revolutionary idea to us.
 But the questions that came to mind were:

 Grilling food is pretty easy.
 You need: